mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

 `Lwt_io.write`.

-You will need to have Mirage [installed](/install) and the script `mir-unix-socket` available in your search path.
+You will need to have Mirage [installed](/install) and the script `mir-build` available in your search path.
 Create a file `foo.ml` with the following content and edit it:

 {{